GledsonAfonso/redis-and-nodejs-basic-integration/README.md

 ## Running the tests

 Before doing anything, run `docker-compose up` at the root of the project.
-This will setup a Redis server and run it for you.
+This will set up a Redis server and run it for you.

 With the server setup out of the way, now you can run the tests.
 We use [Jest][jest-link] for testing, which is specified in the project dependency file.
 All you need to do to run it is type: